-Please tell me about your research in metaphysics.
+Please tell me about your research on metaphysics.

 I had an understanding of metaphysics ever since my childhood though I had heard of the technical term ‘metaphysics’ much later.
 Metaphysics to me was a world of love and how love and faith would help me achieve things in life.

 My journey took a deep course when I joined a firm.
 Years ago I joined a research firm called the Astronessy Research Foundation.
-The research was centred about human beings and its evolution.
+The research was centred about human beings and their evolution.

-During that course of time a physician, an astrologer, an engineer and myself as a psychologist contemplated on how the world was evolving and how one can be the master of one’s own actions and live life beyond space and time.
+During that course of time, a physician, an astrologer, an engineer and myself as a psychologist contemplated on how the world was evolving and how one can be the master of one’s own actions and live a life beyond space and time.

 I realized how important it was for me to build humanity on love.
 Even when I am talking to you, drinking water or turning the pages of a book it is about how aware I am and how much love I can put into whatever I am doing.
 I believe love unprofessionally and unconditionally and serve professionally.

 How did you get interested in Ancient Indian Sciences?